I’m super excited about the game-changer I’m bringing to you today.

 Sustainability is such a buzzword and we have to figure out what that means, but like I mentioned our generation seems to have no problem questioning systems and processes.

 Last but not least: where can we find The Changemaker Attitude?

-It will be available on Amazon and other vendors when it is published in July.
+It is available on Amazon and other vendors.

 If anyone wants to learn more about the project, become a beta reader, or keep updated please reach out to me at email@example.com

 Thank you so much for this interview, Jordan!
 And thank you so much for writing this book full of hope and empowerment for us eco-optimists.